By Chris Smith

 Whether you’re going couch-to-5K or prepping for an ultra marathon, we’ve got the perfect earbuds for you, with a host of different considerations depending on where you are on your running journey.

-Topping the podium for 2020 is Powerbeats Pro from Beats by Dr Dre.
+Topping the podium this year is Powerbeats Pro from Beats by Dr Dre.
 Excelling in so many of the key categories, they sound great, provide fantastic battery life from a single charge, deliver super solid connectivity and an adjustable fit that’ll ensure security and comfort.

 If you’re not ready to sacrifice the security of an adjoining cable, the Jaybird Tarah Pro is our pick.
 Battery life is best in class and they’ll withstand any weather the running gods through at them.
 They’re also much cheaper than the Powerbeats Pro.